cicsdev/cics-java-jcics-samples/README.md

 * [`src/`](src) - Supporting source code for non-Java programs.

-## Pre-reqs
+## Pre-requisites

-* CICS TS V5.1 or later, due to the usage of the getString() methods.
+* CICS TS V5.1 or later, due to the usage of the `getString()` methods.
-* Java SE 1.7 or later on the z/OS system
+* Java SE 7 or later on the z/OS system.
-* Java SE 1.7 or later on the workstation
+* Java SE 7 or later on the workstation.
-* Eclipse with CICS Explorer SDK installed
+* Eclipse with CICS Explorer SDK installed.

 ## Configuration